brunomendesdecarvalho/algoritmo-do-banqueiro/README.md

 # algoritmo-do-banqueiro

-AUTHOR: Bruno Mendes de Carvalho Castelo Branco;
+AUTHOR: Bruno Mendes de Carvalho Castelo Branco.

 Algorithm to search for Deadlocks, for a given number of processes and resources.
 Numpy library is needed for it to run.

 "Algoritmo_banqueiro.py": the main code.
 Execute it;